leezisheng/Domino-Series-Expansion-Board/Bus-Motor-Expansion-Board/README.md

 ![01ActualSummary2](image/01ActualSummary2.JPG)
 ![02BusDCMotorDriveBoard](image/02BusDCMotorDriveBoard.png)
 [Bus DC Motor Expansion Board](https://github.com/leezisheng/Domino-Series-Expansion-Board/tree/main/Bus-Motor-Expansion-Board) is designed to control up to four DC motors via the I2C interface, with the following key features:
-- Compact design: It can connect directly to the XIAO series main control board or be used as an independent module.
+- **Compact design**: It can connect directly to the XIAO series main control board or be used as an independent module.
-- I2C Interface: It provides I2C bus interface for stacked cascading, supporting up to 16 motor driver expansion boards, with 4 address bits available for selection.
+- **I2C Interface**: It provides I2C bus interface for stacked cascading, supporting up to 16 motor driver expansion boards, with 4 address bits available for selection.
-- PWM output pins: The PWM expansion chip’s output pins are connected with protection resistors, and the motor driver chip used has built-in overcurrent and overheat protection.
+- **PWM output pins**: The PWM expansion chip’s output pins are connected with protection resistors, and the motor driver chip used has built-in overcurrent and overheat protection.
-- Key-controlled chip enable/disable: The PWM expansion chip's enable pin is led out via a key, which allows disabling the chip via the button when not in use.
+- **Key-controlled chip enable/disable**: The PWM expansion chip's enable pin is led out via a key, which allows disabling the chip via the button when not in use.
-- Replaceable motor driver chip: Depending on the requirements, the RZ7899 chip can be replaced with TMI8260, AM2837, or SS6285L chips.
+- **Replaceable motor driver chip**: Depending on the requirements, the RZ7899 chip can be replaced with TMI8260, AM2837, or SS6285L chips.
-- Power indicator: Onboard power indicator shows the motor power supply status and PWM expansion chip power supply status.
+- **Power indicator**: Onboard power indicator shows the motor power supply status and PWM expansion chip power supply status.
-- Multiple power input methods: Supports power supply via terminal blocks or Type-C interface, with reverse polarity protection design.
+- **Multiple power input methods**: Supports power supply via terminal blocks or Type-C interface, with reverse polarity protection design.
-- Supports motors with 6V to 18V power supply: The entire expansion board can handle up to 5A of current, with each motor channel supporting a peak current of 4A if only two motor channels are used.
+- **Supports motors with 6V to 18V power supply**: The entire expansion board can handle up to 5A of current, with each motor channel supporting a peak current of 4A if only two motor channels are used.
-- High-frequency, low-ESR electrolytic capacitors for power supply: Four 220μF high-frequency low-ESR electrolytic or solid-state electrolytic capacitors are used for power supply.
+- **High-frequency, low-ESR electrolytic capacitors for power supply**: Four 220μF high-frequency low-ESR electrolytic or solid-state electrolytic capacitors are used for power supply.
 Solid-state electrolytic capacitors offer lower ESR, higher operational frequency, and longer service life compared to aluminum electrolytic capacitors.
-- Heat dissipation design: The VCC area on the back of the expansion board features a window design to enhance heat dissipation through soldering.
+- **Heat dissipation design**: The VCC area on the back of the expansion board features a window design to enhance heat dissipation through soldering.

 The expansion board provides excellent motor protection and power management functions, suitable for various motor control applications.
 We offer both MicroPython and Arduino example code.
 ![03Real1](image/03Real1.JPG)